University of Wisconsin Stout | Wisconsin's Polytechnic University

-Wisconsin Standards for Teacher Development and Licensure, International Reading Association's Standards for Reading Professionals (IRA 2010), and the Content Guidelines for Reading Teachers State of Wisconsin - DPI (p.
+Wisconsin Standards for Teacher Development and Licensure, International Literacy Association's Standards for Reading Professionals (IRA 2010), and the Content Guidelines for Reading Teachers State of Wisconsin - DPI (p.
 180)

 No travel to campus is required.
 Because this class is asynchronous and open to you 24/7, you may participate from your home or work computer during hours that are best for your work and family schedule.
 Advanced computer or programming skills are not required.
 Learners need a basic understanding of Internet browsing, email, and word processing.
 Instruction will be differentiated to accommodate learners with varying levels of technical knowledge.

 The class is highly interactive with a significant discussion component.
 All discussion postings, projects, and assignments will be submitted via the course discussion board and Dropbox.
 Activities are conducted according to a schedule with specific due dates each week; there are no required "live" chat sessions.
 This class is a valuable first step for those interested in exploring a career as a reading teacher.

 The university reserves the right to cancel classes that do not meet minimum enrollment requirements.

 Email: Online Professional Development